The Canadian Architectural Certification Board (CACB) is the sole organization recognized by the architectural profession in Canada to:

 The Graduate Special Student application is a two-part process.

 The first part requires the applicant to apply for Program consideration prior to submitting a formal application.
 The applicant information is reviewed by the Associate Chair of the Master Architecture Program for eligibility.
+Deadline to apply is November 30th, 2017.

 The second part requires the eligible applicant to submit a Graduate Special Student application to the Graduate Admissions Office with a non-refundable $110 Canadian application fee.
 The Master of Architecture program office provides the eligible applicant with an application package to proceed.